chetmurthy/sandbox-public/camlp5/qast.md

 the programmer to achieve this.

-NOTE: Unlike with `ppx_metaquot`, the antiquotations can be placed in nearly-arbitrary positions: there is no requirement that they correspond to variable-names or identifiers in the OCaml AST: indeed, our running example will *not* be the OCaml AST, even though all of this machinery has been applied-to the OCaml AST successfully.
+NOTE: Unlike with `ppx_metaquot`, the antiquotations can be placed in nearly-arbitrary positions in the parse-tree (hence, in the AST): there is no requirement that they correspond to variable-names or identifiers in the OCaml AST: indeed, our running example will *not* be the OCaml AST, even though all of this machinery has been applied-to the OCaml AST successfully.

 In this post I'll walk you thru how to achieve this goal: building up the machinery, step-by-step, to allow one to write basically arbitrary